 Roasted Root Vegetable Medley

 Oven-roasting brings out the natural sweetness of many vegetables, and this is particularly true in the case of root vegetables.
-You can vary the vegetables suggested here; for example, if you prefer not to use beets, you can substitute parsnips; and if you don’t care to wrangle with rutabagas, try golden potatoes.
+You can vary the vegetables suggested here; for example, if you prefer not to use beets, use more of one of the other types of vegetables; and if you don’t care for parsnips, try golden potatoes.

 - 1 large sweet potato, peeled, cut in half lengthwise, and sliced

 - 2 medium beets, peeled and sliced (use red or golden beets)

 - 1 large turnip, peeled, cut in half, and sliced